-91126 Coral Reef Ecosystems6cp; 4hrs (2 x 2hrs) of orientation classes at UTS followed by a six-day field trip to Heron Island in July; availability: enrolment is restricted due to the availability of space at the One Tree Island Research Station and preference is given to final-year students in the Bachelor of Science in Marine Biology
+91126 Coral Reef Ecosystems6cp; 4 x 2 hrs (orientation classes, on campus), in weeks prior to the field trip (March/April); availability: enrolment is restricted due to the availability of space at the One Tree Island Research Station and preference is given to final-year students in the Bachelor of Science in Marine Biology

 Coral reefs are amongst the most productive, biodiverse and spectacular ecosystems on Earth, sustaining almost half a billion people throughout the tropics and subtropics.
 However, intensifying localised impacts such as overfishing and pollution combined with accelerating pressures from climate change paint a highly uncertain future for reef ecosystems and the services they provide.
 Effective management strategies to safeguard reefs therefore rest on understanding how environmental and societal factors shape the form and function of coral ecosystems.